😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Light sleep is a crucial stage in the sleep cycle that contributes to restful nights.
 During this stage, your heart rate and respiratory rate slow down, making you less sensitive to noise, temperature changes, and movement.
 It allows your muscles to relax, your body temperature to decrease, and your brain waves to slow down.

 As the night progresses, the duration of light sleep increases in subsequent cycles.
-Ideally, we should aim for 3-5 sleep cycles per night, with 40-50% of our total sleep time consisting of light sleep.
+While there is no set amount to get for this sleep stage, we can expect to spend 50% of our total sleep time here [2].
 This means that if we sleep for 8 hours, around 3.5 to 4 hours of that should be light sleep.

 ShutEye@3x